MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 one of the major drawbacks to using softer lighting from a non artistic point is that it requires a lot more light to get a good exposure.

+the second major draw back is that soft light by its very nature is uncontrollable

+from my understanding roger deakins uses bounce light and then flags and card to control the spill off the light

 ### The Beniftis
 faster turnaround as a scene would not have to be relit for every shot